Types of network devices to use when you build a network

 Wireless router

 This network device provides all the routing capabilities of a regular access router, but it also offers wireless access point functions.
-A wireless router or wireless access point is designed to provide a nonwired connection to your network.
+A wireless router or wireless access point is designed to provide a non-wired connection to your network.
 An edge router associated with your network handles any provision to access the internet or other networks.
 A wireless router lets you build a different type of network called a wireless local area network.

 A wireless router shouldn't be confused with a wireless modem.
 A wireless modem is what you receive from your ISP for your home or office.
 It's the device that converts the signal from the ISP into one that's usable on a computer network.
-Wireless modems are typically combined with routers to allow you to create a private home or office network.
+Wireless modems are typically combined with routers to let you create a private home or office network.

 Azure options